timothypisarski/Guild-Wars-2-Modding/README.md

 ## Steps
 1)	Unzip the contents of either 3dmigoto-GIMI-for-development.zip OR 3dmigoto-GIMI-for-playing-mods.zip into your main Guild Wars 2 directory
 	a)	You’ll need the Development version if you want to extract models and create mods
 2)	Modify the d3dx.ini to at least set the target to your Guild Wars 2 executable name (Gw2-64.exe) e.g.: target = Gw2-64.exe
 	a)	There are some other settings that you should ensure are changed but review the d3dx.ini file in this repository
 3)	Start Guild Wars 2, if its working (and you are using the Development version) you should see the Green text on the top and bottom of the screen
 	a)	numpad 0 to hide the text for playing
 	b)	Hiding it will also disable the controls for doing a frame analysis, searching buffers, etc.
 4)	If you need to find and export a piece of armor:
 	a)	Go somewhere where you will be the only character
 		i)	This makes it easier to search through available buffers
 5)	Ensure the Green text is displayed to be in hunting mode
 6)	See below to cycle through shaders (we usually want VB)
 	a)	Pressing / and * on the numpad cycles through the Vertex Buffers (VB), which contain information on the vertices for the objects being drawn to the screen.
 You can copy the hash of the currently selected VB with numpad -
 	b)	Pressing 7 and 8 on the numpad cycles through the Index Buffers (IB), which contain information on how vertices are connected to form the model.
 You can copy the hash with numpad 9
 	c)	Pressing 4 and 5 on the numpad cycles through the Vertex Shaders (VS), which contain information on how vertices/faces are positioned on the screen.
 Use numpad 6 to copy the hash
 	d)	Pressing 1 and 2 on the numpad cycles throught the Pixel Shaders (PS), which contain information on how textures and colors are applied to the objects.
 Use numpad 3 to copy the hash

 7)	Copy the hash using the numpad key next to the keys in the same row
 	a)	Like the  - key for / and *
 	b)	You will need this for the .ini file later
 8)	F8 to dump the screen
 	a)	This can take a while and will be MASSIVE in size if you are dumping everything
 	b)	IT IS HIGHLY RECOMMENDED, to create a mod that will ONLY dump the hashes you are looking for.
 		i)	Create a separate folder in your Mods folder. (i.e. C:\Guild Wars 2\Mods\hashdump) ii)	Create an .ini in your new folder and enter lines like this to ONLY dump specific hashes: iii)	See my ModelExtract mod folder for ini example
 9)	This should export ALL models, textures, etc.
 10)	Make sure you copied the VB, PS, or VS and then search in Windows for this or in Blender when you import the frame analysis dump
 	a)	There will be several files of the same size with similar names, you only need to import one of them in Blender, they are all the same.
 11)	Using the Blender plugin, import the VB files you need using the hash of the VB
 	a)	When you import into Blender you may have multiple meshes that are all the same.
 You only need one of these meshes.
 	b)	Delete the rest.
 12)	Modify, add, remove what you need, ensure you add the textures in Blender so you can see how they "should" look in game
 13)	Export via the Blender plugin
 14)	Create a separate folder for just these exported pieces in the Mods folder
 15)	Place all the exported files in that newly created folder
 	a)	so directory would be like ../Mods/myNewModName
 16)	Create an .ini file in the folder
 17)	Modify the .ini to point to the appropriate pieces and textures
-i)	see any of the .ini files and you will get an idea of how this works
-		(WILL WRITE SOMETHING MORE COMPREHENSIVE LATER)
+	a)	see any of the .ini files and you will get an idea of how this works (WILL WRITE SOMETHING MORE COMPREHENSIVE LATER)

 ## WHAT IS POSSIBLE | WHAT IS NOT